h8672/TheGameAgain/docs/CodeBook.md

 ## Coding

+Time the coding with programs like [Toggl](https://toggl.com/).

-While coding never delete a line that didn't work.
-Just comment it out.
+~~While coding never delete a line that didn't work.
+Just comment it out.~~ When updating a method, add a version tag to the old method, if the base functionality does change.
+If it doesn't work in some parts of the program, you can always go back in code or forward to that version of method.

-When done with code, it works correctly, duplicate the file and clear the additional comments out from the .
+~~When done with code, it works correctly, duplicate the file and clear the additional comments out from the .~~ When done with the code, if the code has something you couldn't think was useful before, add the meaningful code lines to your personal collection of interesting code lines.

-go back to documentation to do the log for time spent and create feedback about the things that didn't work as you thought.
+Go back to documentation to do the log for time spent and create feedback about the things that didn't work as you thought.
 This is to learn the code.
+If you forget it, you can always check the time from Toggl.

+**TODO git part**
+## Git usage

+### Default user

+### Advanced user